codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 ----------------

 You can retrieve input from ``$_SERVER``, ``$_GET``, ``$_POST``, and ``$_ENV`` through the Request object.
 The data is not automatically filtered and returns the raw input data as passed in the request.

+.. note:: It is bad practice to use global variables.
+Basically, it should be avoided
+    and it is recommended to use methods of the Request object.

+The main
-The main advantages to using these methods instead of accessing them directly (``$_POST['something']``), is that they will return null if the item doesn't exist, and you can have the data filtered.
+advantages to using these methods instead of accessing them directly (``$_POST['something']``), is that they will return null if the item doesn't exist, and you can have the data filtered.
 This lets you conveniently use data without having to test whether an item exists first.
 In other words, normally you might do something